amitt001/kakku.org/content/posts/writing-a-database-in-go.md

 ---
 title: "Writing A Simple Database: Part 1"
 date: 2019-07-12T19:58:53+02:00
-description: "Writing a simple database in Go: The beginning"
+description: "This post is an intro about writing database.
+Part-1 of the series on writing a db in Golang."
 tags:
     - Code
     - go